mvolkmann/blog/src/deno.md

 The `.js` and `.ts` files in the standard library use underscores rather than dashes to separate multiple words in file names.

-## Permission Options
+## Permission Flags

-Deno supports the following permission options:
+Deno supports the following permission flags:

 - `-A` or `--allow-all`
   This allow all permissions, disabling all security.